Cost effective warmth this winter

 Here are the SIA’s top tips for cost effective, low carbon, low emission wood burning:

 - Choose an Ecodesign compliant wood burning stove such as a clearSkies certified appliance.
-If you currently use an open fire or an older wood burning stove, i.e. one that is 10 or more years old, consider upgrading.
-A modern Ecodesign compliant wood burning stove releases up to 90% less emissions than an open fire and up to 80% less than a 10+ year old stove.
+If you currently use an open fire or an older, basic wood burning stove, consider upgrading.
+A modern Ecodesign compliant wood burning stove releases up to 90% less emissions than an open fire and up to 80% less than many older, basic stove models.
 Your local SIA Retail Group member can help advise on the best stove for you and your family.

 - Ensure your stove is fitted and maintained by an appropriately qualified competent person such as HETAS or OFTEC